Someone offered you a solution to lose weight simply by drinking their premium coffee? Could it really work, or is Valentus a scam?

-I do not recommend Valentus as products to drink, or as a business opportunity.
+I cannot recommend Valentus as a business opportunity.

-Instead of selling things to people who do not need them, my offers show up to those who are actively searching for the products that you are promoting.
+Instead of selling things to people who do not need them, you add real value when you show up to those who are actively searching for the products that you are promoting.

-This is how I can earn my commissions.
+This is how I am earning my commissions.
 And this business model is called affiliate marketing.

 It is neat and hassle-free, because I’m leveraging on the millions of existing products in the market, without having to create or stock my own products.
 There is no upfront cost to pay the company I’m promoting, or buy any goods.

-I simply bring customers to the virtual doorstep of the companies that I like, and when a sales is made, I earn.
+I simply bring customers to the virtual doorstep of the companies that I like, and when a sale is made, I earn.

 It’s as simple as that.